-An individual may be found guilty in Las Vegas if they passed a bad check in order to obtain:
+An individual may be found guilty in Las Vegas if they passed a bad check to obtain:

 - The use of property